What is a REIT?

 Public REITs have access to global capital markets, which provides them with funding to invest in Hawai‘i.
 This is especially important when the state’s economy is soft or in a recession.
 Because REITs invest continuously, even during recessions, this has kept thousands of Hawai‘i construction workers employed during slow periods (i.e. projects like the expansion of Ala Moana Center and the redevelopment of the International Market Place).
 The construction industry relies on the jobs REITs create when they purchase, develop and maintain their properties.

 To take just one example, the recent REIT-funded expansion of Ala Moana Center alone created an estimated 11,600 construction jobs and brought in an estimated $146 million in state GET revenue in 2016.
 Since completion, estimates show the additional retail sales produced some $33 million in GET revenue for the state, along with an additional 3,000 new non-construction jobs.

 Unlike partnerships or other businesses, federal law requires REITs to distribute at least 90% of their taxable income to shareholders as dividends to shareholders.
 Most REITs distribute 100%.
 This income is taxed at the stakeholder level by the IRS and the shareholders’ state of residence.

 Do REITs pay taxes?

-Yes, REITs pay hundreds of millions in taxes to the State of Hawaii and counties, including general excise and property taxes.
+Yes, REITs pay hundreds of millions in taxes to the State of Hawai‘i and counties, including general excise and property taxes.
 REITs also pay corporate taxes on all profits that are not distributed as dividends to their shareholders.